signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

+1Q 2024

-1Q 2024 - Use case driven improvements:
+Use case driven improvements

  - codec configuration options for binary-only codecs with exit() and abort() calls, and codecs with protected sections of source not permissible to modify
  - silence trim, re-sampling, and other wav file post-processing options
  - further improvements in RTP media type auto-detection

-Bug fixes:
+Bug fixes

   - debug mode added to codecs to help find subtle NaN and other floating-point issues in deployments on wide range of Linux and GLIBC versions
   - fix EVS Player and AMR Player example/demo command lines (below).
 These were broken after not being retested after other improvements
   - fix problem with high numbers of dynamic channels in a stream (high capacity RFC8108)

+3Q-4Q 2023

-3Q-4Q 2023 - Use case driven improvements:
+Use case driven improvements

  - call recording "time stamp matching" mode for reproducible, bit-exact media output files
  - .rtp and .rtpdump file format support